duo-lang/duo-lang/vim-plugin/README.md

 You need a plugin which supports the language server protocol.
 I recommend [coc.nvim](https://github.com/neoclide/coc.nvim).

-You should first install the language server with `stack install dualsub` and then configure your language server plugin to use `dualsub`.
+You should first install the language server with `stack install duo` and then configure your language server plugin to use `duo`.
 If you are using `coc`, then the config looks like this:
 ```
 {
   "languageserver": {
-    "dualsub": {
+    "duo": {
-        "command": "dualsub",
+        "command": "duo",
         "args": ["lsp"],
-        "filetypes": ["dualsub"]
+        "filetypes": ["duo"]
     }
   }
 }